 The rooftop outdoor spaces at The Waverly are designed to celebrate the very best that an urban lifestyle can offer.

-Inspired by the Luxembourg Gardens in France, the upper roof nimbly accommodates both swanky rooftop parties and day-to-day lounging.
+Inspired by the Luxembourg Gardens in Paris, the upper roof nimbly accommodates both swanky rooftop parties and day-to-day lounging.
 Moveable seating can be easily rearranged to provide maximum flexibility of use.
 The result is a cosmopolitan park-like experience geared for global travelers and those who appreciate the ability to seek out a shady spot on a hot day, as well as entertainers creating a singular experience for their neighbors and guests.

-Focus on Fun & Flexibility
+Focus on fun & flexibility

 Wherever possible, the building embraces a sophisticated design aesthetic.
 This has as much to do with the location and proximity to neighborhood galleries and amenities as it does with design choices.
 The rooftop is one such example.
 Residents will experience views of Seattle’s oldest park canopy, the adjacent and recently restored Denny Park.
 This lush green view further enhances the spectacular rooftop experience.